Skip to main content

 • Identify and discuss a variety of options for medical evacuation (ATV, wheeled litter, etc.), anticipating that a helicopter will not be available.

 • If the crewmember sitting beside you were to be seriously injured on the fireline, what would you and your crew do?
 How thorough is your unit or IMT’s incident emergency medical plan?
 Consider doing a scenario medical evacuation from start to finish.
-Utilize the Medical Incident Report (red section) in your Incident Response Pocket Guide (IRPG), PMS 461, to effectively communicate emergency information.
+Utilize the Medical Incident Report (red section) in your NWCG Incident Response Pocket Guide (IRPG), PMS 461, to effectively communicate emergency information.
 Conduct an AAR.

 • Read Planning for Medical Emergencies under Operational Engagement (green section) in your IRPG.